MAS119 Operations and Maintenance Engineering

 - Class assignments (crossword puzzles, quizzes, small assignments,etc.)

-A learning portfolio that consists of the following coursework:
+A portfolio consists of the following coursework:

 - Two written tests containing